 Field-hunting tip

-Look in volcanic rocks, low-temperature hydrothermal deposits country — that is the host setting where native aluminium typically forms.
+Look in volcanic rocks, low-temperature hydrothermal deposits country, the host setting where native aluminium typically forms.
 If you start seeing corundum, magnetite, ilmenite in float, you are in the right ground.
 Field specimens usually show a massive, grains, flakes, thin plates habit, so train your eye for that shape before scanning the outcrop.